pingcap/docs-cn/dashboard/dashboard-user.md

     GRANT SYSTEM_VARIABLES_ADMIN ON *.* TO 'dashboardAdmin'@'%';
     ```

-- When [Security Enhanced Mode (SEM)](/system-variables.md#tidb_enable_enhanced_security) is enabled on the connected TiDB server, to create an SQL user `dashboardAdmin` that can sign in with TiDB Dashboard, execute the following SQL statements:
+- When [Security Enhanced Mode (SEM)](/system-variables.md#tidb_enable_enhanced_security) is enabled on the connected TiDB server, disable SEM first and execute the following SQL statements to create an SQL user `dashboardAdmin` that can sign in with TiDB Dashboard.
+After creating the user, enable SEM again:

     ```sql
     CREATE USER 'dashboardAdmin'@'%' IDENTIFIED BY '<YOUR_PASSWORD>';